tuxxon/wedeploy.com/node/electric/src/pages/docs/deploy/deploying-liferay-ce/index.md

 ## Hot Deployment

-Liferay DXP's hot deploy mechanism allows you to install themes, portlets, OSGi modules, and even a license by simply including WAR, JAR, and XML files into a `deploy` folder.
+Liferay Portal CE's hot deploy mechanism allows you to install themes, portlets, OSGi modules, and even a license by simply including WAR, JAR, and XML files into a `deploy` folder.

 For example, if you wanted to deploy a custom JAR file, this is how your directory could look like: